NoirConsolePT/NoirConsolePT/README.md

 ## System Related

-I support systems, and will always try to comfort them as me myself am questioning if I am one, and I am working on it IRL with others.
+I support any systems, DID & OSDD, I do not support Endo systems, nor do I tolerate them, as someone who is questioning if I myself am a system
+I will support systems forever, and I do my research aswell.

 ## Be Advised.